Bachelor of Science

 The Dietetics emphasis at the University of Arizona is a nationally accredited Didactic Program in Dietetics by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 Beginning January 1, 2024, the Commission on Dietetic Registration (CDR) has changed the degree requirement for dietitian registration eligibility from a Bachelor's degree to a Master's degree (in any field) in addition to the current requirement of a verification statement from an ACEND accredited dietetics program.
 Arizona Online offers a Professional Science Master’s in Applied Nutrition.

-Earning your Bachelor of Science in Nutritional Sciences will build interdisciplinary skills, including:
+Earning your Bachelor of Science in Nutritional Sciences will build core skills, including:

 - research and analytical methods

 - therapeutic diets

 The BS in Nutritional Sciences will prepare you to launch a career after graduation or to pursue graduate programs in dietetics, nursing, pharmacy, medicine and other healthcare fields.

 If you are looking to kickstart your career after graduation, a degree in Nutritional Sciences is a path to rewarding opportunities in which you can help others live longer, healthier and happier lives.
 Make a difference in the following fields: